tomvanschaijk/tomvanschaijk.github.io/_posts/2023-04-01-traveling-salesman.markdown

 ### The project
 The full code of the project is available on my [GitHub](https://github.com/tomvanschaijk/travelingsalesman){:target="_blank"}.
 The requirements to run it are pretty basic.
 It's all Python code, and I mainly use PyGame, Numpy, Asyncio and Aiostream.
 Just install the requirements in requirements.txt and you'll be set.
 You can preview the end result right [here](https://youtu.be/XCZSwM--vCA){:target="_blank"}.
-In fact, give that a quick gander, keep it open in your browser, and the rest of the article will quickly become clear.
+In fact, give that a quick gander, keep it open in your browser to get back to every now and then, and the rest of the article will quickly become clear.
 Obviously, cloning it yourself and running it will help your understanding even more.

 The PyGame window that pops up when running shows you 5 panes.
 The top center one is the one where you can left-click to add points.
 These points will be the destinations our supposed salesman will have to visit.
 The first point you create will be green, and will be the starting point and end destination.
 All other blue ones are the cities to be visited before getting back to the starting point.
 Hitting spacebar will reset the screen, enter starts the algorithm.
 The distances between points is simply the Euclidean distance in pixels between the points.